kurema/BookViewerApp3/res/Docs/AdBlocker/readme.md

 On the other hand, the setting screen is based on the existing ad blocker.

 ## Performance
-WebView version uses Wait() that prevent the thread.
+WebView version uses Wait() that block the thread.
 It can be a performance issue.

 ## Links
 Our codes